 Policies and Procedures

 - The Code of Student Conduct.
 These policies apply to all students, commuter and resident, in all areas of the campus (i.e. outside, residence halls, college apartments, offices and classrooms) and under some circumstances, off campus.
 This includes all alcohol related policies.
 Following an examination of the circumstances, violations are addressed through the college disciplinary process.

 - Conditions of the Housing Agreement.
 In order to obtain housing, each year residents must complete a Housing Agreement online through WebAdvisor.
 Once completed, the Housing Agreement is binding for the entire academic year.
 By completing the Housing Agreement, students (and parents/guardians if student is under the age of 18) agree to abide by the Conditions of the Housing Agreement.

 - Residency and Meal Plan Policy.
-As a residential college all students are required to live in college housing and participate in the college board plan all four years unless otherwise approved by the Office of the Dean of Student Affairs.
+As a residential college all students are required to live in college housing and participate in the college board plan all four years unless otherwise approved by the Office of the Vice President of Student Life/Dean of Students.

 - Special Housing Accommodation Request Procedure.
 Occasionally resident students have a need for special accommodations in their housing because of a medical condition.
 These procedures outline how to make a request for an accommodation.

 Questions about any policy, procedure or aspect of the disciplinary process can be directed to the Residential Life Office or the Office of the Vice President for Student Life and Dean of Students.